-NOTE: The following is a sample form and may be tailored to satisfy individual agencies' needs and project circumstances.
-It may be used to meet the requirements for an initial study when the criteria set forth in CEQA Guidelines have been met.
+NOTE: The following is a sample form and that may be tailored to satisfy individual agencies' needs and project circumstances.
+It may be used to meet the requirements for an initial study when the criteria set forth in CEOA Guidelines have been met.
 Substantial evidence of potential impacts that are not listed on this form must also be considered.
 The sample questions in this form are intended to encourage thoughtful assessment of impacts, and do not necessarily represent thresholds of significance.

 1. Project title:

 2. Lead agency name and address:

-2 Contact warran and whom a number:

-3. Contact person and phone number:
+- 3. Contact person and phone number:

-4. - Project location:
+- 4. Project location:

-5. Project sponsor's name and address:
+- 5. Project sponsor's name and address:

-6. General plan designation: 7.
-Zoning:
+6. General plan designation: \\\\\ 7.
+Zoning: \\\\\

-8. Description of project: (Describe the whole action involved, including but not limited to later phases of the project, and any secondary, support, or off-site features necessary for its implementation.
-Attach additional sheets if necessary.)

-9. Surrounding land uses and setting: Briefly describe the project's surroundings:

-10. Other public agencies whose approval is required (e.g., permits, financing approval, or participation agreement.)
+- 8. Description of project: (Describe the whole action involved, including but not limited to later phases of the project, and any secondary, support, or off-site features necessary for its implementation.
+Attach additional sheets if necessary.) - 9.
+Surrounding land uses and setting: Briefly describe the project's surroundings: - 10.
+Other public agencies whose approval is required (e.g., permits, financing approval, or participation agreement.)